 In translational motion tracking algorithm, we have used adaptive window method to improve its performance (speed and accuracy).
 That method is designed for predicting linear motion and thus it is not applicable for predicting circular motion.
-Since the rotation tracking engine should be able to track detect both linear and circular motion, the adaptive window method has to be modified to predict the hybrid of circular and linear motion.
+Since the rotation tracking engine is designed to track both linear and circular motion, the adaptive window method has to be modified to predict the hybrid of circular and linear motion.